-Claire Boyle is a painter based in Oakland and Chicago.
-She is currently pursuing her MFA at the School of the Art Institute of Chicago.
+Claire Boyle is a painter based in San Francisco.
+She recently received her MFA at the School of the Art Institute of Chicago.

 Working primarily in large-scale oil paintings, Boyle depicts moments of celebration and social ceremony, teasing out the exuberant, unhinged, and often unsettling spirit of these gatherings.
-She draws inspiration from medieval image-making, before the discovery of perspectival space, where things often feel at once wrong and charmingly human.
+She draws inspiration from medieval image-making, where things often feel at once wrong and charmingly human.

-In the paintings, lobsters abound, heads float on miles-long necks, figures gaze past each other with unease, and martinis are always close by.
-Boyle is interested in flickering between celebration and disquiet, grandiosity and indignity, humor and sadness.
+In the paintings, lobsters abound, heads float on miles-long necks, and figures gaze past each other.
+Boyle is interested in flickering between grandiosity and indignity.

 In addition to painting, Boyle has an editorial background, serving as editor of McSweeney’s Quarterly Concern for six years, as well as of numerous fiction and nonfiction books.